 Speed limits aren’t meant to be a buzz kill.
 They’re intelligently set to keep the occupants of that area safe.
 Stay within the speed limits, and keep your eye out for school zones.
 When you reach a school zone, you’ll have to slow down at certain times of the day.
 These signs are usually marked with yellow on a standard speed limit sign.
 Don’t miss it!

-Rushing to work or the school drop-off only increases danger.
-You may exceed speed limits and get distracted with by your frustration.
+New schedules often mean rushing to work or the school drop-off.
+This only increases the danger.
+You may exceed speed limits and get distracted by your frustration.
 To prevent that frantic morning rush, get backpacks and outfits ready the night before, organize your car, and leave lots of extra time to get to your destination.
 You’ll stay calm and focused that way!
 Oh, and safe, of course.

 The school drop-off line or parking area can feel a little like Mad Max.
-Follow all your school’s drop-off rules and be aware of kids that might be weaving through parked cars.
-Additionally, don’t pass cars stopped to load or unload children, because you don’t know which direction they might run too!
+Follow all your school’s drop-off rules and be aware of kids who might be weaving through parked cars.
+Additionally, don’t pass cars stopped to load or unload children because you don’t know which direction they might run in!
 Stay super alert and drive slowly at the busy school drop-off.

 Since there are more dangers on the road than ever when driving during school drop-off and pick-up hours, ensure your child is in the right car seat.
 The right car seat installed correctly reduces the risk of injury in an accident by 82%!
 Unfortunately, up to 40% of children are NOT in a proper child restraint system.

-Not sure if your child should be rear facing or forward facing?
+Not sure if your child should be rear-facing or forward-facing?
 Should they still be in a booster?
+Can they sit in the front seat?
 How about buckling?
 What’s a car seat consultant?
 All these questions are great ones to ask.
-Luckily, Safe in the Seat is an all-in-one resource for anything and everything car seat related.
+Luckily, Safe in the Seat is an all-in-one resource for anything and everything car seat-related.
 For the best information about car seat safety, check out our blog and follow us on Instagram.
 We even have courses to help make you a car seat expert!

 There’s a lot to worry about with the return of the school year.
-School supplies shopping, orientation, extra curricular sign-ups, and that unfinished summer reading list are all swirling around in your head and stressing you out!
-Don’t let back to school safety be another point of worry.
+School supplies shopping, orientation, extracurricular sign-ups, and that unfinished summer reading list and assignments are all swirling around in your head and stressing you out!
+Don’t let back-to-school safety be another point of worry.
 Make a plan, prepare yourself, and brush up on school driving safety to help keep your kids, yourself, and your community safe.